move-coop/parsons/docs/google.rst

 Overview
 ========
 Google Cloud Storage is a cloud file storage system.
 It uses buckets in which to store arbitrary files referred to as blobs.
+You may use this connector to upload Parsons tables as blobs, download them to files, and list available blobs.

+To use the GoogleCloudStorage class, you will need Google Drive credentials.
+If you are the administrator of your Google Cloud account, you can generate them in the `Google Cloud Console APIs and Services <https://console.cloud.google.com/apis/credentials/serviceaccountkey?_ga=2.116342342.-1334320118.1565013288>`_.

 ==========
 Quickstart
 ==========

-To instantiate the GoogleBigQuery class, you can pass the constructor a string containing either the name of the Google Drive credentials file or a JSON string encoding those credentials.
+To instantiate the GoogleBigQuery class, you can pass the constructor a string containing either the name of your Google Drive credentials file or a JSON string encoding those credentials.
 Alternatively, you can set the environment variable ``GOOGLE_APPLICATION_CREDENTIALS`` to be either of those strings and call the constructor without that argument.

 .. code-block:: python